Boston Area Diabetes Endocrinology Research Center

 – Functional Genomics and Bioinformatics

-These 5 cores, two of which (*) are newly added as of 2021 to the BADERC as of 2021, incorporate the latest technical advances in the full spectrum of diabetes-related research from fundamental preclinical to translational to clinical studies.
+These 5 cores, two of which (*) are newly added to the BADERC as of 2021, incorporate the latest technical advances in the full spectrum of diabetes-related research from fundamental preclinical to translational to clinical studies.
 State-of-the-art services are provided by acknowledged experts in each BADERC Core.

 Most cores are heavily oriented towards simultaneous provision of i) high quality services and ii) hands-on training.
 Considerable expansion and upgrading of existing, heavily used Cores have occurred over the prior award period, including adding new capability based upon emerging technologies and addition of methodologies to ensure rigor and reproducibility in diabetes research.
 Two new cores have been added: the Functional Genomics and Bioinformatics Core, and the BADERC Clinical Research Core.
 Both new cores are poised to service both laboratory-based and clinical investigators.

 BADERC Pilot and Feasibility Grant Program: